-It’s not easy to defeat a utility company holding an easement for transmission lines, especially after the power outage of 14 years ago.
+It’s not easy to defeat a utility company holding an easement for transmission lines, despite the facts that the power outage that spawned the Energy Policy Act of 2005 and turbocharged the North American Electric Reliability Corporation happened 16 years ago.
 The great Blackout of August 2003, after all, started primarily when power lines sagged into trees in the Cleveland, Ohio, area.

 Yeah, it’s tough to beat the power company and its chainsaw-wielding minions … but the Corrigans did it for awhile.
 They had granted an easement to a Cleveland electric utility for a transmission line.
 In the wake of the blackout, the utility told the Corrigans (and thousands of others) that it would vigorously pursue cleaning up vegetation in the easements.
 This mean, among other things, no trees within 25 feet of the lines.

 The Corrigans had a big silver maple that was about 22.5 feet from the lines.
 They loved that tree, so they hired an arborist at considerable expense to trim it away from the lines and to inject the tree with a hormone to slow growth.
 Tough luck, the utility said, it’s coming down anyway.